skooter500/GE2-2021-2022/ca.md

 # Games Engines 2 Assignment

 The goal of this assignment is to recreate a classic space battle using the game AI techniques you are learning on the course.
 Your assignment should tell a story and as much as possible, the behaviours of the ships should be programmed rather than using any built in stuff in Unity.
 If you dont like sci-fi, then a nature simulation is also cool.
-Try and avoid Star Wars because it’s been done to death, but if you really want to do Star Wars, you can.
+Try and avoid Star Wars because it’s been done many times, but if you really want to do Star Wars, you can.
 I suggest you pick classic sci-fi such as any of the following:

 - 2001 A Space Odyssey
 - Buck Rogers in the 25th Centuary